hornvale/hornvale/ARCHITECTURE.md

 ### Input and Parsing

-The player provides _input_ as a raw string, something familiar to anyone who's played a MUD, Interactive Fiction, or larped as an adult on Slack during normal business hours.
+The player provides _input_ as a raw string, something familiar to anyone who's played a MUD, Interactive Fiction, or LARPed as an adult on Slack during normal business hours.
 This input is parsed; the parser may eventually use a context-free grammar, or multiple strategies, but for now it's just a simple tokenizer that splits the input into a series of tokens.
 These tokens are then used to create a _command_ object, which is enqueued for evaluation.

 ### Commands

-Commands themselves do not directly take action.
-Rather, this is simply the player's expressed intent.
-A command will enqueue some _event_ or events.
+Commands are merely a way of mapping human input into programmatic action.
+The execution of the command creates an _action_ object, the same as would be created by an AI, a game rule, or any other mechanism within the program.
 Thus, we bring the player into the game engine as a first-class citizen, and allow them to interact with the game world in a way that is consistent with the rest of the game.

+## Actions

+Actions are expressed intent to modify game state by any entity in the game world, whether it be the player character, a goblin, or a door.
+These normally contain some logic to check whether an action is _possible_ under universal game rules.
+For instance, attempting to walk northwest in a room without a northwest passage will fail immediately with output presented to the player.
+An action being attempted normally results in an _event_ being created and enqueued for processing.

 ### Events